ShupeiLi/shupeili.github.io/_posts/2023-12-17-review-evolutionary-algorithms.md

 > 1. Theoretical success probability / rate is monotonically decreasing with respect to the step-size.
 > 2. Theoretical success probability can be easily measured empirically by counting the number of successful mutations over a some period.
 > 3. The theoretical progress rate is a unimodal (with a single peak) function of the step-size.
-> 4. We can compute the optimal step-size at the peak value of progress rate curve, and calculate the optimal success rate, which is the success rate at the optimal step-size, which is about $1/5$.
+> 4. We can compute the optimal step-size at the peak value of progress rate curve and calculate the optimal success rate that is the success rate at the optimal step-size, which is about $1/5$.
 > 5. In practice, we increase the step-size if the measured success rate is larger than the optimal success rate and vice versa, since probability / rate is monotonically decreasing with respect to the step-size.
 {: .prompt-tip}